Rysstad

-Rysstad is a village in Valle municipality in Agder county, Norway.
+Rysstad is a village in Valle Municipality in Agder county, Norway.
 The village is located along the river Otra in the Setesdal valley.
 The Norwegian National Road 9 runs through the village.
 The village of Besteland lies about 7 km to the south and the villages of Brokke and Hovet lie about 3 km to the north.

+History

-Rysstad was the administrative centre of the old municipality of Hylestad which existed from 1915 until its dissolution in 1962.
-Hylestad Church is located in Rysstad.
-So is a graveyard, Hylestad kyrkjegard.
+Rysstad was the administrative centre of the old Hylestad Municipality which existed from 1915 until its dissolution in 1962.
+Rysstad is the site of the historic Hylestad Church and its surrounding graveyard.